neptune-ai/scale-examples/utils/migration_tools/from_legacy_neptune/README.md

 ---

-## Instructions

-1. Execute `runs_migrator.py` with the required arguments (see Quick Start).
-1. The script will generate run logs in the working directory.
-You can modify this location by editing the `setup_logging()` function.

----

 ## Troubleshooting

 - **Project not found:** Ensure the `--legacy-project` is in the correct format and exists in your legacy workspace.